Policies

 Special needs policy

 We will make every effort to help you learn the course material.
-If any part of the course is not accessible to you due to challenges with technology or the course format, please let us know so we can make appropriate accommodations.
-If you have documented special needs, contact the examiner in the first week of the course regarding accommodations.
+If any part of the course is not accessible to you due to challenges with technology or format, please let us know so we can make appropriate accommodations.
+If you have documented special needs, contact the examiner as soon as possible, in the first week of the course, and do not wait until you require the accommodation.
 Book an appointment with the examiner